 - 1 part pine bark fines

-This houseplant prefers part shade or indirect light.
-The most important thing to remember is to keep it out of direct light.
-If your plant is exposed to direct rays, its leaves will burn and its health will decline.
+This houseplant prefers partial shade or bright, indirect light.
+The most important thing to remember is to keep it out of direct sunlight.
+If your plant is exposed to direct rays, its leaves will burn, and its health will decline.

 The following places are great locations for a broadleaf lady palm: